Surbhityagi/CTD-Net-for-CBIR/README.md

 ##  Overview
 This repository implements a **Hybrid Image Retrieval System (CTD-Net)** that combines **handcrafted features (color & texture)** with **deep features extracted from EfficientNet-B7** to improve image retrieval accuracy.
 The hybrid approach significantly enhances retrieval performance on **Corel-1K** and **Corel-10K** datasets, achieving **98.85% and 92.40% precision**, respectively.
 This research explores **various similarity distance measures** to evaluate retrieval effectiveness and validate the performance of the hybrid model.

-This code is provided to supplement our proposed work submitted to _The Visual Computer_.
 ---

 ##  Repository Structure